Veterinarians - EOI | National

 Transition / Training Available

-Once selected, you'll receive six to eight weeks of full-time technical training prior to being warranted under the relevant legislation.
+Once selected, you'll receive six to eight weeks of full-time technical training prior to being granted offcial powers (warrants) to act as a Government Veterinarian.
 We have ongoing, on-site based practical training, mentoring and technical support for you in your new role.

 You'll be given the opportunity to further develop technical and management skills with a comprehensive in-service training programme which includes interpersonal and communication skills, as these are critical aspects in this position.

-The Ministry for Primary Industries and the Verification Services directorate are committed to equal employment opportunities.
+The Ministry for Primary Industries and the Verification Services directorate are committed to equal employment opportunities; we encourage and support diversity.

 Is there a typical day in Verification Services?